 The Application Layer

 Most users of DAOstack will not be blockchain developers or software engineers, but rather participants in decentralized organizations, and in some cases creators of them.
-These individuals will be interacting with the DAO stack primarily through the Dapps built on Arc.js and Arc.
+These individuals will be interacting with the DAO stack primarily through the Dapps built on Arc.js, Arc, and Infra.

 There might be a Dapp for sports DAOs, in which fans collectively own teams and direct their actions; another for music services without the middleman, like a decentralized Spotify; and another for industry trade organizations.
-Sapien is using DAOstack to build a social news network, while Menlo is building a platform for decentralized funding of blockchain projects, and Cultu.re is planning a worldwide peer-to-peer identity and contracts system to parallel those of nations and states.
+GoodDollar is building a solution for decentralized identity verification, while the Plantoid project has built an application for self-replicating art ‘lifeforms’, and the dxDAO is using DAOstack to power the DutchX, the first cryptocurrency exchange to be decentralized in its governance as well as its trading.

-In Alchemy’s early releases (MVP demo here), participants will be able to create and vote on proposals, have funds transfer automatically when proposals pass, and reward contributors with both tokens and reputation (voting power).
-Alchemy also includes a prediction market function, running in parallel to the voting apparatus, that will help organizations prioritize important proposals.
+In Alchemy’s current release, participants are able to create and vote on proposals, have funds transfer automatically when proposals pass, and reward contributors with both tokens and reputation (voting power).
+Alchemy also includes a prediction market function, running in parallel to the voting apparatus, that helps organizations prioritize important proposals.
 More on the prediction feature in a bit.

 The future roadmap for Alchemy includes greater customizability, integration with other popular collaboration tools, mobile support, and bounty systems.

-The ArcHives are a set of shared registries designed to enhance interoperability among the DAOs and Dapps utilizing Arc and Arc.js.
+The ArcHives will be a set of shared registries designed to enhance interoperability among the DAOs and Dapps utilizing Arc and Arc.js.

-- The Hive is a registry of offers and requests used to enhance the sharing of talent and resources throughout the DAOstack ecosystem.
+- The Hive will be a registry of offers and requests used to enhance the sharing of talent and resources throughout the DAOstack ecosystem.

-- Compendium is a registry of Arc-compatible governance modules, created and curated by the DAOstack developer community.
+- Compendium will be a registry of Arc-compatible governance modules, created and curated by the DAOstack developer community.

-- Mosaic is a registry of DAOs in the ecosystem, curated by the community.
+- Mosaic will be a registry of DAOs in the ecosystem, curated by the community.

 DAOstack Use Cases